-Orofacial AnomaliesCleft lip or cleft palate and other birth defects of the mouth and face affecting
+Orofacial Anomalies Cleft lip or cleft palate and other birth defects of the mouth and face affecting functions such as eating, chewing, speech, and respiration.

 Orthodontic Services to Treat Orofacial Anomalies Direct or consultative services from a licensed dentist with a certification in orthodontics by the American Board of Orthodontics.